dorna-robotics/dorna2-python/README.md

 Notice that the program has been tested only on Python 3.7+.

 ### Repository
-You can find the code repositry on [GitHub](https://github.com/dorna-robotics/dorna2-python), and report your technical issues [here](https://github.com/dorna-robotics/dorna2-python/issues).
+You can find the code repository on [GitHub](https://github.com/dorna-robotics/dorna2-python), and report your technical issues [here](https://github.com/dorna-robotics/dorna2-python/issues).

 ### Download
 First, use `git clone` to download the repository: